-The Fair Labor Standards Act (FLSA) governs wage and hour requirements for employers and establishes standards to define who is exempt from the overtime requirements of the law.
-The FLSA, along with the many state statutes, creates a confusing web of requirements that can result in significant liability for any employer.
+The Fair Labor Standards Act (FLSA) governs wage and hour requirements for employers and establishes standards to define who is exempt from the law’s overtime and recordkeeping requirements.
+The FLSA and the many state statutes that regulate wage and hour issues create a confusing web of requirements that can result in significant liability for employers.

-Our team is adept at counseling clients on compliance issues and creating company policies and procedures to minimize the risk of potential litigation.
-We assist employers in conducting wage and hour self-audits and have successfully resolved several national class-action wage and hour disputes.
-Our litigation team also represents clients in federal and state courts, as well as during arbitration and other alternative dispute resolution (ADR) procedures.
+Our team is adept at counseling clients on wage and hour compliance issues both under the FLSA and state law.
+We work collaboratively with our clients to create company policies and procedures that comply with applicable law and minimize the risk of litigation.
+We regularly assist employers in conducting wage and hour self-audits and have successfully resolved several national class-action wage and hour disputes.
+Our litigation team also represents clients in federal and state courts, before federal and state labor agencies, and during arbitration and other alternative dispute resolution (ADR) procedures.

 Our capabilities include: